Beyond bookmarks

 so I can quickly reference it next time I'm setting up a new marketing site.

-In future releases, I would like to take a snapshot of an article's written content, and perhaps images too.
-This prevents losing articles to link rot.
-This would ultimately preserve not only my notes on the subject, but also the cited source's content.
+I've recently added support for Queso to take a snapshot of an article's written content when a bookmark is added.
+The snapshot takes the article's HTML content, pops it into Markdown format, and is uploaded with each bookmark.
+Thus preventing articles lost to link rot.
+So preserves not only my notes on the subject, but also the cited source's content!

 Closing thoughts